jdevfullstack/programming-core-concepts/README.md

     1. [Sample Program Creating And Using Functions](#sample-program-creating-and-using-functions)

 ## Intro
 Of all the inventions in the field of electronics like the radio and telephone, the programmable computer was the most significant one.
 It changed the world forever.

-If ever a certain device
-can be programmed the way we want it to behave, then we can simply instruct it to do things for us.
+If ever a certain device can be programmed the way we want it to behave, then we can simply instruct it to do things for us.
 That's very practical, isn't it?

 After programmable computers, the next big question was how humans would program these computers.
 They began developing programming languages and the 1970s was a very remarkable period: the C language was invented.

 After this success, the great potential was unleashed and we are now seeing the things a programmable computer can do: the era of information, real-time data, almost realistic 3D games, artificial intelligence, etc.

 Learning computer science today involves many specialized fields, unlike in the past: there are too many fields even in software development alone.

-And if you are a beginner, you might be discouraged from all the things you need to learn but don't worry:
+And if you are a beginner, you might be discouraged from all the things you need to learn but don't worry: **you don't need to learn them all**.
-**you don't need to learn them all**.
-What you need to learn first is the understanding how computers work and the fundamentals of computer programming that all computer programming languages have in common.
+What you need to learn first is understanding how computers work and the fundamentals of computer programming that all computer programming languages have in common.

 And since almost every programming language nowadays directly and indirectly inherits concepts from the C language, we'll be using it to demonstrate the core concepts of programming.

 *Take note: we don't want to discuss every detail of the code in terms of the C language, rather we just want to get the core concepts of computer programming that are common in different programming languages.*

 ## Input And Output
 As was mentioned, a programmable computer is very